Icinga/icinga2/doc/3-monitoring-basics.md

 ### <a id="notification-commands"></a> Notification Commands

-[NotificationCommand](6-object-types.md#objecttype-notificationcommand) objects define how notifications are delivered to external interfaces (E-Mail, XMPP, IRC, Twitter, etc).
+[NotificationCommand](6-object-types.md#objecttype-notificationcommand) objects define how notifications are delivered to external interfaces (email, XMPP, IRC, Twitter, etc).

 [NotificationCommand](6-object-types.md#objecttype-notificationcommand) objects are referenced by [Notification](6-object-types.md#objecttype-notification) objects using the `command` attribute.